mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 But Go chooses a third option, `[]string` which was inspired by Algol 68.

+### Packages

+All Go code resides in some package.

+All source files must start with a `package` statement that includes a package name.
+The package name must match the name of the directory that holds the file, unless the package name is "main".

+The `main` function is the starting point of all Go applications and must defined in a source that starts with `package main`.

+The source files that define a package can have any file name that ends in `.go`.

+For example, if the file `foo.go` is in a directory named `bar`, the first non-comment line in the file should be `package bar`.

+Changing a package name requires renaming the directory and modifying the `package` statement in all the files.
+It seems Go missed an opportunity to infer the package name from the directory name.

+Packages used by an application or by other packages are not required to have unique names, but their import paths must be unique.
+For example, the import paths `alpha/one` and `beta/one` can coexist even though the package name for both is `one`.
+However, to use both in the same source file, one of them will need to be given an alias (described later).

+To import the package, include an `import` statement with a string that is the package URL without the <https://> prefix.
+For example, `import "github.com/julienschmidt/httprouter"`.

+Refer to the names it exports by preceding them with `httprouter.`.
+For example, `httprouter.ResponseWriter`.
+There is not a way to add the exported names to the current namespace to avoid using the `pkgName.` prefix.

+An `import` statement imports all the exported symbols in given packages.
+It is not possible to import just a subset of the exported symbols.

+To import one package, `import "pkgName"`.

+To import multiple packages, `import ("pkgName1" "pkgName2" ...)`.

+Unused imports are treated as errors and some editors automatically remove them.

+The strings specified after `import` are slash-separates names.
+For standard library packages these can be single names like `"strings"` or names like `"math/rand"`.
+For community packages these are URLs without the `https://` prefix.

+An alias for a package name can be defined with `import alias "pkgName"`.
+Note that the alias name is not surrounded by quotes, but the package name is.
+When an alias is defined, exported names in the package are referenced with `alias.ExportedName`.

+Circular imports where an import triggers the import of the current package are treated as errors.

 ### Package Initialization

 Initialization of package-level variables that require logic,